tplss/build-react-app/readme.md

 ## Configure

-being as the same as webpack, add a `webpack.config.js`:
+just like webpack, add a `webpack.config.js`:

 ```js
   'use strict';